 Certain dietary choices can raise intraocular pressure or exacerbate risk factors:

-- High-Sodium Processed Foods: Excess salt can increase blood pressure and, by extension, eye pressure.
+- High-Sodium Processed Foods: Excessive salt intake can raise blood pressure and, consequently, eye pressure.

 - Excessive Caffeine & Alcohol: While moderate caffeine isn’t off-limits, large quantities may temporarily spike eye pressure.
 Alcohol’s dehydrating effect can also impact tear-film stability.